Kyle Patrick: 2007–2013, 2025: The Click Five

-2010–2012: Solo career, production work
+2010–2021: Solo career, production work and songwriting

 Patrick embarked on a solo career in May 2010, when he released his first solo EP, KP, on Bandcamp.
+All 6 songs on the EP were self-produced, and featured a wide variety of instruments on it, all performed by Kyle Patrick.
 He remained a member of The Click Five until the band decided to part ways on January 14, 2013.
 For KP, fans were able to download the 6-song EP, at a price of their choice.
 He gave an explanation, saying, "The price is pay-what-you-want -- including zero.
 You can pay any amount, or pay nothing.
 It is your choice.
-This music means the world to me, and I want you to have it. " All 6 songs on the EP were self-produced, and featured a wide variety of instruments on it, all performed by Kyle Patrick.
+This music means the world to me, and I want you to have it."
+In June 2011, Patrick launched a campaign to raise funds for his next EP.
 From mid-December 2011 to early January 2012, Patrick traveled to Singapore, Kuala Lumpur and Phnom Penh to promote his solo work.
-He gave interviews and performed for radio stations such as 987FM, Fly FM and Lush 99.5FM.
-In addition to that, he performed private shows for fans.
 He performed at TAB, an intimate live music venue in Singapore, to a sold-out crowd.

-Patrick released his second solo EP, Kyle Patrick on July 20, 2012.
+On June 20, 2012, Patrick premiered the single "Go For Gold".
+He then released his second solo EP, Kyle Patrick on July 20.
 The EP consists of five tracks: "Follow Your Heartbeat", "Go For Gold!", "Wild Ways", "Baby Don't Board That Plane" and a cover of "Ain't No Sunshine".
 Patrick stated that the EP had been in the works for 5 years, and he had started working on it when he was in college.

-On August 15, 2012, Patrick was invited to perform at MTV Sessions at MTV Asia, becoming the third artist to perform at MTV Sessions after Vanness Wu and James Morrison.
-The show was filmed in front of an intimate audience of 200 people, and the performance aired on MTV Asia on September 8, 2012.

 Patrick performed in Dumaguete on August 17, 2012, for an MTV EXIT roadshow.
 In August 2012, Patrick announced that he would be accompanying British-Irish boy band The Wanted on their Asian tour, and would play in Kuala Lumpur and in Jakarta with the band as the opening act.

-2016: Production & Songwriting
+He performed at MTV Sessions at MTV Asia on September 8, 2012.

-As a producer and songwriter, Patrick worked with emerging artists SVĒ, Jesse Ruben, Beach Tiger, Spirit Twin, Gryps, Rah-C, Shea Diamond, among others, and has seen over 75 million streams across all streaming platforms.
+Since the release of his EP, he became a producer and songwriter, working with emerging artists SVĒ, Jesse Ruben, Beach Tiger, Spirit Twin, Gryps, Rah-C, Shea Diamond, among others, and has seen over 75 million streams across all streaming platforms.
+After taking a hiatus from performing live, Patrick made numerous live performances since 2012, including an appearance at Emo Night in March, a performance in Singapore in April and Music Matters in September 2019.
+In 2020, he spent time producing for Singapore artist Jayefunk.

 2022: PACER

-In February 2022, Patrick announced via his Instagram account that he will be returning under new alias, PACER, after a 10 year hiatus as a solo artist.
+In February 2022, Patrick announced via his Instagram account that he will be returning under new alias, PACER, after a 10-year hiatus as a solo artist.
+In May 2024, he released his first single "No Drama" under the name.
+It was originally slated for release in 2021, however, due to a motorcycle accident which resulted in him breaking his neck and almost left him paralyzed, the release was delayed because of his injuries.